cloudnative-pg/cloudnative-pg/docs/src/kubernetes_upgrade.md

 draining can resume.
 For single-instance clusters, a switchover is not possible, so CloudNativePG will prevent draining the node where the instance is housed.
-Additionally, in multi-instance clusters, CloudNativePG guarantees that only one replica at a time is gracefully shut down during a drain operation.
+Additionally, in clusters with 3 or more instances, CloudNativePG guarantees that only one replica at a time is gracefully shut down during a drain operation.

 Each PostgreSQL `Cluster` is equipped with two associated `PodDisruptionBudget` resources - you can easily confirm it with the `kubectl get pdb` command.